How to safeguard Artificial Neural Networks against unexpected extrapolation behaviour?

 - introduction of collective learning with the help of connected systems in the Internet-of-Things (IoT),

-- dedicated requirements management including engineering of the field of effects, e.g. with the help of scenario-based approaches,
+- dedicated requirements management including engineering of the operational design domains (ODD), e.g. with the help of scenario-based approaches,

 - constructive increase of the system robustness by design, e.g. by